A MESSAGE TO TAKE TO HEART

 DETECTING HEARTWORM INFECTION

-Numerous blood tests are available for detecting heartworm infections in dogs.
+Numerous blood tests are available for detecting heartworm infections in dogs and cats.

 WHO SHOULD BE TESTED?